What are the different types of animal spirit guides?

 For example, a lot of people new to paganism are eager to have that stereotypical black cat, and hurriedly proclaim their pet to be their familiar, or go out and adopt one with that intention… On the other hand, you have those who will argue that the relationship between a witch and a familiar goes much deeper than that, and has to hold up to a list of strict criteria in order to be considered valid.

-Marietta at Witchy Words provides a very in-depth analysis of her research and personal experience on the subject of familiars.
+Marietta on her blog, Witchy Words provides a very in-depth analysis of her research and personal experience on the subject of familiars.
 Her perspective is definitely worth reading.
 She describes very well how she and her familiars interact, and provides examples of how to try and understand whether or not your pet is a familiar.

 I agree that not every witch needs to have a familiar, and that not every pet is your familiar.
 I, however, have a slightly different opinion on what makes a familiar.

-What makes me a “Witch” every other day of my life is my way of seeing the spiritual significance in every part of my daily experience, and consciously choosing to create ritual around my otherwise mundane tasks, inserting intention into everything that I do.
+Of course, I perform rituals when I feel called to, but what makes me a “Witch” every day of my life is my way of seeing the spiritual significance in every part of my daily experience, and consciously choosing to create ritual around my otherwise mundane tasks, inserting intention into everything that I do.

 I see my familiars as being members of the animal kingdom who have presented themselves with a clear intention to aid me in understanding my place in the grand scheme of existence.